utpal108/youtube-video-scraping/README.md

 ## Features

 - **Scalability**: Easily scale the scraping process to collect comments from YouTube videos.
-- **Search Option**: Here, you can easily search for your desired YouTube video and extract the comments of this video.
+- **Easy to use**: Paste your YouTube video URL and extract the comments of this video.

 ## Getting Started